-Blyon suggests that each project member take time once a month to send a "progress report" to management and all project members.
+Blyon and Bernie suggest that each project member take time once a week to send a "progress report" to management and all project members.
 The report should be an electronic message that takes no more than a page of paper to print and should not be composed via troff.
-No more than one hour should be devoted to the message.
+No more than half an hour should be devoted to the message.

 The message has three sections - Progress, Plan, and Problems.
-The composer should state what he has accomplished since his last report, what he intends to accomplish in the next month, and what prevented (or prevents) him from making progress.
+The composer should state what he has accomplished since his last report, what he intends to accomplish in the next week, and what prevented (or prevents) him from making progress.

-Digestion of several month of reports typically uncovers problem areas that are never immediately apparent.
+Digestion of these reports typically uncovers problem areas that are never immediately apparent.